The Servile State: Types of servile laws

-The Insurance Act of 1911 is Belloc's prime example of the first kind of servile law because "its fundamental criterion is employment" and it "puts the duty of controlling the proletariat and of seeing that the law is obeyed not on the proletariat itself, but upon the Capitalist class".
+The National Insurance Act 1911 is Belloc's prime example of the first kind of servile law because "its fundamental criterion is employment" and it "puts the duty of controlling the proletariat and of seeing that the law is obeyed not on the proletariat itself, but upon the Capitalist class".
 The law applies where an employee is protected against circumstances outside of his control, such as illness, under the condition that he exchanges his services for goods and either works for less than a certain amount of those services or works specifically in labor.

 The second and third categories are complementary, according to Belloc.
 The examples he uses are minimum wage laws and compulsory arbitration, neither of which were law at the time of Belloc's writing.
 The minimum wage pins the effort of labor to that wage, allowing the capitalist to retain all of the surplus value that extends beyond it, irrespective of how much.
 For Belloc:

 It would give to both parties what each immediately requires: to capital a guarantee against disturbance; to labour sufficiency and security. [...]
 The Capitalist, on his side, is guaranteed in the secure and permanent expectation of that surplus value through all the perils of social envy; the Proletarian is guaranteed in a sufficiency and a security for that sufficiency; but by the very action of such a guarantee there is withdrawn from him the power to refuse his labour and thus to aim at putting himself in possession of the means of production.
 Such schemes definitely divide citizens into two classes, the Capitalist and the Proletarian.
 They make it impossible for the second to combat the privileged position of the first.